 Medium to high marbling, with external fat

-Rump cap (also known as a sirloin cap or coulotte) has good flavour and can marble well.
+Rump cap (also known as picanha, sirloin cap or coulotte) has good flavour and can marble well.
 It has a thick cap of fat running across the top, which adds a depth of flavour.

 Recommended cooking method: It’s great marinated and grilled, and as a roast.